Online Tee Times

 One with an obsessive commitment to doing things right.
 Sitting with McMahon and course superintendent Rick Jorgenson at lunch, hearing the owner go off on what needed to be tidied up on several holes, you expect the course to be in shaky shape.

-Instead the fairways are very green and the conditions better than those found on several high profile Tucson resort courses the same week.
+Instead the fairways are very green and the conditions better than those found on several high profile resort golf courses in Tucson the same week.
 Canoa Ranch is the only course in the greater Tucson region to use chaparral rye fairway grass, which means no overseeding.
 And by the looks of things, no problem keeping it green.

 Green Valley hotels